bahrus/be-transformative/README.md

 *be-transformative* is a custom element / DOM decorator that allows for css-like transformations to be performed on demand.

-The syntax the transformations are based on [declarative trans-render syntax](https://github.com/bahrus/trans-render).
+The syntax for the transformations are based on [declarative trans-render syntax](https://github.com/bahrus/trans-render).

 Example: